DS202-at-ISU/DS_202_Final_Project/README.md

 Development Solutions Network, and the WHR’s Editorial Board.
 It is also important to note that the report is produced under the editorial control of the WHR Editorial Board.

+## Conclusion

+While working on this project it was realized that this report only includes a small number of variables that interpret happiness and it is a generalization across each country citizen’s.
+Therefore, things that might make one individual happy might not make another.
+With this in mind it is necessary to consider other relevant factors to you before making an informed decision on where you might wish to move, such as racism, homophobia climate, visas, etc. before deciding to moving anywhere.

 ## References